EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-02-install.md

 ```

 You can also use [k3sup](https://github.com/alexellis/k3sup) from your
-workstation, to install k3s on any machine you have SSH access to, and will
+workstation, to install k3s on any machine you have SSH access to, and this will
 automatically download the key to your workstation:

 ```env